Ravincroft's Retribution - 1. Leaving Home

 ‘I got the position; didn’t Ren tell you?’

 ‘No, he didn’t.’
-Jayden exchanged looks with Ren and frowned.
+Jayden turned to Ren and frowned.

-‘Sorry, Jay, lots of things on my mind right now.
-By the way, Jayden, Lia got the position of assistant chef at Avindale Aurora Lounge.’
-Ren laughed.
+‘Sorry, Jay, I have a lot of things on my mind right now.
+Jayden, Lia got the position of assistant chef at Aurora Lounge, in Avondale,’ Ren laughed.

-‘Full-time from tomorrow night as a matter of fact.
-I’m on the late shift for the rest of this week then have a couple of days off.
+‘Full-time from tomorrow.
+I’m on the late shift for the rest of this week.
+After that, I have a couple of days off.
 I’ve given Ren the number if you want to contact me.’

-After pizza and coffee, Jayden took Lia home.
+After pizza and coffee, Jayden offered to take Lia home.

-The moonlight shone through vertical blinds onto his black and white striped quilt making them appear to ripple like gentle waves on the ocean.
-After a few minutes, he shuffled down the passage into the bathroom and took a long, hot shower.
+Through his vertical blinds, the moon with wisps of cloud floating past made his black and white striped quilt appear to ripple like gentle waves on the ocean.
+After trying to go back to sleep, Ren gave up and shuffled down the passage into the bathroom to take a long, hot shower.
 He wrapped a towel around his waist and cleared a circle of condensation on the mirror.
 The dark rings under his eyes had become more noticeable.
 ‘Must get more sleep.’
 Ren pulled on his tracksuit pants and walked into the kitchen.
-He grabbed the bottle of iced tea and after downing a few mouthfuls, he held the cold bottle against his head and leaned against the fridge.
-‘Wow, powerful stuff, my head feels better already.’
+He grabbed the bottle of iced tea and after downing a few mouthfuls, held the cold bottle against his head and leaned against the fridge.
+As Ren returned the bottle to the fridge, a golden glow radiated through from the light in the fridge.

-‘Some very strange things—are happening here in Forgotten Valley Reserve.
-Some are even saying something mystical is at work.’
+‘Some strange things are happening here in Forgotten Valley Reserve.
+Some are even saying mystical forces are at work.’
 The ranger paused and took a deep breath.
 He went on to discuss strange skirmishes between animals that normally co-existed.
-Others became entangled in fences and then appearing to vanish or injure themselves as they struggled to enter the reserve.
+Others became entangled in fences, appearing to vanish or injure themselves as they struggled to enter the reserve.

 ‘I don’t believe this.
-My dreams, these stories, something is not right.’
+My dreams, these stories, there must be some connection.’
 Ren said aloud to no one in particular.

 1 comment: